-The objective of this technical report is to provide clinicians with actionable evidence-based information upon which to make treatment decisions.
-In addition, this report will provide an evidence base on which to inform clinical practice guidelines for the management and treatment of overweight and obesity in children and adolescents.
+The objective of this technical report is to provide clinicians with evidence-based, actionable information upon which to make assessment and treatment decisions for children and adolescents with obesity.
+In addition, this report will provide an evidence base to inform clinical practice guidelines for the management and treatment of overweight and obesity in children and adolescents.

 Obesity is a common concern in pediatric practice.
 In caring for patients with obesity or patients who may be at risk for developing obesity, clinicians have many unanswered questions.
 Examples of these questions include: What is the best way to identify excess adiposity, and does the identification of obesity provide opportunities for treatment?
 If so, what evidence-based interventions for obesity treatment, delivered at least in part by clinicians in office-based settings, are most effective?
 Among children and adolescents identified as having obesity, does screening for comorbidities result in improved health outcomes?

-Many previous studies, most notably conducted by the US Preventive Services Task Force, have synthesized research regarding the treatment of obesity.1 Unfortunately, some important gaps remain unfilled.
-The US Preventive Services Task Force recommendation was that obesity treatment should include at least 26 hours of contact, including clinical care and other behavioral intervention (eg, guided physical activity).
+Many previous studies, most notably the systematic review conducted for the US Preventive Services Task Force (USPSTF), have synthesized research regarding the efficacy of treatment of obesity, particularly in the context of prevention of future comorbidities.1 However, some important gaps remain.
+First, the USPSTF recommended that obesity treatment should include at least ≥26 hours of face-to-face contact over 2 to 12 months.
 However, subsequent studies have failed to demonstrate a consistent hours-based dose-response.
-In addition, feasibility studies have clearly shown how unrealistic it is for primary care or tertiary care providers to deliver this many hours of treatment in real-world, clinical settings.2 Additional information is needed about resources or partnerships that help reach that contact hour goal, the essential components delivered during these contact hours, the period of time over which this care is delivered, and information about lower-intensity strategies with some effectiveness.
+In addition, feasibility studies have clearly shown how unrealistic it is for primary care or tertiary care providers to deliver this many hours of treatment in real-world, clinical settings.2 Additional information is needed about resources or partnerships that help reach that contact hour goal, the essential components delivered during these contact hours, the period of time over which this is delivered, and information about lower-intensity strategies with some effectiveness.

-Of particular concern for primary care pediatricians is the need to understand how to approach recommendations for screening comorbidities in their patients with obesity.
+Finally, primary care pediatricians have a great need to understand how to approach recommendations for screening comorbidities in their patients with obesity.
 Although previous recommendations have supported screening for common comorbidities, such as dyslipidemia and diabetes, there has been conflicting evidence regarding timing and effectiveness of screening.
-Additional data are now available that provide clinicians and researchers with information about comorbidity prevalence and severity by obesity class.
+We now have additional data that provide clinicians and researchers with information about comorbidity prevalence and severity by obesity class.
 The intent is to help the clinician screen for comorbidities when there is a high likelihood of detecting an abnormality and when detection of that abnormality leads to treatment options that can improve child health.
-Obesity classifications, including a more granular categorization of obesity as classes I through III, might assist clinicians in determining for whom screening would be most useful rather than viewing screening as a homogeneous approach for anyone whose BMI is >95th percentile.
+Obesity classifications, including a more granular categorization of obesity as classes I through III, might assist us in determining for whom screening would be most useful, rather than viewing screening as a homogeneous approach for anyone whose BMI is ≥95th percentile.

 Scope of the Review

-This review was designed to answer 2 overarching key questions: (KQ1) “What are effective clinic-based treatments for obesity?” and (KQ2) “What is the risk of comorbidities among children with obesity?”
+This technical report was designed to answer 2 overarching key questions: (KQ1) “What are effective clinic-based treatments for pediatric obesity?” and (KQ2) “What is the risk of comorbidities among children with obesity?”
 We developed this focus based on the needs of clinicians and the evidence required to inform the future development of clinical practice guidelines.
-This review will not attempt to quantify the magnitude of the effect of obesity on child or adult outcomes.
-It will also not attempt to address treatment strategies for comorbidities (eg, hypertension), as other guidelines and reviews are available to guide such treatment.
+This report will not attempt to quantify the magnitude of the effect of obesity on child or adult outcomes.
+It will also not attempt to address treatment strategies for comorbidities (eg, hypertension), as other guidelines and reviews are available to guide such treatment.3–6

 Rationale for KQ1 (Intervention Studies)

-Clinicians are a regular source of trusted information for parents, including issues related to nutrition and activity, which are key components of obesity prevention and treatment.
+Clinicians are a trusted source of health information for parents, including issues related to nutrition and physical activity, which are key components of obesity prevention and treatment.
 Clinicians need to know what strategies have high-quality evidence for effectiveness in preventing and treating obesity.
-Additionally, physicians need guidance on which treatments are effective for their patient population and how to use available resources.
-The full results of KQ1 are reported in an accompanying technical report.3
+Additionally, clinicians need guidance on which treatments are effective for their patient population and how to leverage available resources for treatment efforts.

 Rationale for KQ2 (Comorbidity Studies)

-Previous recommendations have included assessments of comorbidities, including hypertension, dyslipidemia, glucose, and others.
-It is not clear whether these assessments identify important health conditions or lead to improved treatment strategies.
-Additionally, it is not clear whether conducting these assessments would result in an adverse patient outcomes, such as further investigation for false-positive screening results.
-We will examine specific conditions previously recommended or that would reasonably require screening, as identified by the authors: dyslipidemia, hypertension, diabetes, liver function, depression, sleep apnea, and asthma.
-This is not intended to be a comprehensive list of all conditions comorbid with obesity but represents those most common and for which screening is potentially helpful.
+Previous recommendations have included assessments of comorbidities, including hypertension, dyslipidemia, glucose, fatty liver disease, and others.
+It is not clear whether these assessments lead to improved treatment strategies or outcomes.
+Additionally, it is not clear whether conducting these assessments would result in an adverse patient outcome.
+We will examine specific conditions that were previously recommended or that would reasonably require screening: dyslipidemia, hypertension, diabetes, fatty liver disease, depression, sleep apnea, and asthma.

 The complete inclusion criteria are included in Appendix 3.